CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/gNMI Streaming.md

 2. Change the default port over which the gNMI Agent listens:

        cumulus@switch:~$ netq config add agent gnmi-port <gnmi_port>
-3. Restart the NetQ Agent (to incorporate the configuration changes):
+3. Restart the NetQ Agent to incorporate the configuration changes:

        cumulus@switch:~$ netq config restart agent

-### Use Only the gNMI Agent
+### Using the gNMI Agent Exclusively

-It is possible (although it is not recommended) to collect data using only the gNMI agent, and not the NetQ Agent.
-However, this sends data only to gNMI and not to NetQ.
+NVIDIA recommends collecting data with both the gNMI and NetQ Agents.
+However, if you do not want to collect data with both Agents, you can disable the NetQ Agent.
+Data is then sent exclusively to the gNMI Agent.

-To use only gNMI for data collection, disable the NetQ Agent, which is always enabled by default:
+To disable the NetQ Agent, use the following command:

     cumulus@switch:~$ netq config add agent opta-enable false